maxiovelar/todo-js/README.md

 # Todo-List

-This project is a Todo-List app.
+You can add todo's, filter them by pending, mark as done and eliminate the This project is a Todo-List app.
 The JavaScript logic is part of the learning on the course "JavaScript Moderno" by Fernando Herrera.

 ### Notes: